kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 * The **global control plane**:
   * Accept connections only from zone control planes.
   * Accept creation and changes to [policies](/policies) that will be applied to the data plane proxies.
-  * Send policies down to zone control-planes.
+  * Send policies down to zone control planes.
-  * Send zone ingresses down to zone control-plane.
+  * Send zone ingresses down to zone control plane.
-  * Keep an inventory of all dataplanes running in all zones (this is only done for observability but is not required for operations).
+  * Keep an inventory of all data plane proxies running in all zones (this is only done for observability but is not required for operations).
   * Reject connections from data plane proxies.
 * The **zone control planes**:
   * Accept connections from data plane proxies started within this zone.